The Vermont Statutes Online

 For the purposes enumerated in section 3301 of this title, such municipal corporation may enter upon and use any land and enclosures over or through which it may be necessary for an aqueduct or pipes to pass, and may thereon dig, place, lay and construct such pipes, aqueducts, reservoirs, appurtenances, and connections as may be necessary for the complete construction and repairing of the same.
 From time to time, such corporation may open the ground in any streets, lanes, avenues, highways and public grounds for the purpose of laying down, and repairing such pipes, aqueducts, reservoirs, and appurtenances, as may be necessary for conducting the water and the purposes aforesaid.
 However, such streets, lanes, avenues, highways and public grounds shall not be injured, but shall be left in as good condition as before the laying of such pipes, aqueducts, reservoirs, and appurtenances.

 § 3303.
-Compensation, condemnation
+Compensation; condemnation

-The municipal corporation may agree with the owner or owners of any property, franchise, easement, or right which may be required by the municipal corporation for the purposes of this chapter, as to the compensation to be paid therefor.
-In case of failure to agree as to the compensation, or in case the owner is an infant, a person who lacks capacity to protect his or her interests due to a mental condition or psychiatric disability, absent from the State, unknown, or the owner of a contingent interest, the Superior Court within and for the county where the subject property is situated on the petition of either party, may cause the notice to be given of the petition as the presiding judge of the Court may prescribe.
+The municipal corporation may agree with the owner or owners of any property, franchise, easement, or right that may be required by the municipal corporation for the purposes of this chapter, as to the compensation to be paid therefor.
+In case of failure to agree as to the compensation, or in case the owner is an infant, a person who lacks capacity to protect his or her interests due to a mental condition or psychiatric disability, absent from the State, unknown, or the owner of a contingent interest, the Superior Court within and for the county where the subject property is situated on the petition of either party, may cause the notice to be given of the petition as the presiding judge of the court may prescribe.
 After proof thereof, the presiding judge may appoint three disinterested persons as commissioners to examine the property to be taken, or damaged by the municipal corporation.
 The commissioners after being duly sworn, upon due notice to all parties in interest, shall view the premises, hear the parties in respect to the property, and shall assess and award to the owners and persons so interested just damages for any injury sustained as aforesaid and make report in writing to the presiding judge.
 The presiding judge may thereupon accept the report, unless just cause is shown to the contrary.
 The presiding judge may order the municipal corporation to pay the same in the time and manner as he or she may prescribe, in full compensation for the property taken, or the injury done by the municipal corporation, or the presiding judge may reject or recommit the report if the ends of justice so require.
 On compliance with the order, the municipal corporation may proceed with the construction of its work without liability for further claim for damages.
 The presiding judge may award costs in the proceeding in his or her discretion.
 The cause may be transferred to the Supreme Court as provided in 12 V.S.A. § 4601.
 (Amended 2013, No. 96 (Adj.
 Sess.), § 154.)

 § 3304.
 Record